Banks, Georgia Tech roll past Morehouse 82-54

-Tech (10-11, 4-6 Atlantic Coast Conference) had no problems with the Division II program that is located less than two miles from McCamish Pavilion.
+Tech (10-11, 4-6 Atlantic Coast Conference) had no problems with the Division II program that’s not a cross-town rival, but rather a neighbor.
+Morehouse is located less than two miles from McCamish Pavilion.

+Head coach Josh Pastner said he scheduled Morehouse during one of Tech’s ACC open dates mostly because he doesn’t like his team to be idle for an entire week.

+The Jackets were able to stretch their legs, and their bench, as Tech played all 13 players other than injured starter Michael Devoe (foot) and Kristian Sjolund, who is redshirting.

+“We weren’t able to find a Power Five (opponent) and so if we weren’t able to get one of those . . . we felt it was best to play another program locally, and make it a community event,” Pastner said.
+“I was proud of our guys that we kept continuing to find the open man.
+We shared the ball.”

+The Jackets made 24 assists on 30-of-67 shooting.
+Forward Jordan Usher had six assists for the second game in a row.

-The Jackets moved to 2-0 all-time against Morehouse, and head coach Josh Pastner – who is notorious for deploying a short player rotation – used all 13 of his players as Tech won its second straight home game after losing five consecutive games in McCamish.
+Tech moved to 2-0 all-time against Morehouse and won its second straight home game after losing five consecutive games in McCamish.

-Michael Olmert led Morehouse (9-10, 6-5, Southern Intercollegiate Athletic Conference) with nine points while Malik Kennedy scored seven and Xavier Brewer pitched in three points and a team-high seven rebounds.
+Michael Olmert led Morehouse (9-9, 6-5, Southern Intercollegiate Athletic Conference) with nine points while Julian Alexander added eight off the bench.
+Malik Kennedy scored seven and Xavier Brewer pitched in three points and a team-high seven rebounds for the Maroon Tigers.

 Georgia Tech dominated on the boards, pulling down 45 rebounds to 30 for Morehouse.

-The Jackets eased through the first half, taking a 44-22 lead by the break as Wright connected on 4 of 5 shots and Georgia Tech built a 23-12 rebounding advantage.
+The Jackets eased through the first half, taking a 44-22 lead by the break as Moses Wright connected on 4 of 5 shots and Georgia Tech built a 23-12 rebounding advantage.
+Wright finished with 11 points.

-The Jackets bludgeoned Morehouse in the paint, outscoring the Maroon Tigers 22-10 over the first 20 minutes.
+The Jackets bludgeoned Morehouse in the paint, outscoring them 22-10 over the first 20 minutes.

 Olmert was the only Morehouse player to make more than one shot in the first half.
 He hit 2 of 5 tries for a team that made 8 of 26.